Stay with a local Iban tribe in Borneo’s rainforest

 First Day

-Pick-up from the hotel (city centre) at 6.30 am
+Pick-up from the hotel (city center) at 6.30 am

-We will take another 35 min drive in the minivan to a meeting point.
-We switch to a 4×4 vehicle for about a 15 min drive off-road to another longhouse which is the starting point for the trek.
+We will take another 35-minute drive in the minivan to a meeting point.
+We switch to a 4×4 vehicle for about a 15-minute drive off-road to another longhouse which is the starting point for the trek.

-There is an estimated 4-5 hrs hike up to the village depending on the group’s fitness and the weather conditions.
+There is an estimated 4-5 hour hike up to the village depending on the group’s fitness and the weather conditions.
 We will trek on narrow jungle trails through jungle scenery and farms (the views are amazing).
-We will cross few shallow rivers (can be as high as up to knees) so make sure you have shoes that are ok to walk in the water.
+We will cross a few shallow rivers (can be as high as up to your knees), so make sure you have shoes that are ok to walk in the water.

 We will have dinner and spend the night in the village.

 You will be sleeping in the homes of the villagers (room sharing) on mattresses on the floor.
-It is the same simple conditions the villagers.
-Basic shower (bucket, cold water only) and squatting toilets should be expected.
+It is the same simple conditions as the villagers.
+A basic shower (bucket, cold water only) and squatting toilets should be expected.

 2 Day / 1 Night camping option

-We will eat breakfast at the village, then depart for about a 2.5hrs trek to the camping site.
+We will eat breakfast at the village, then depart for about a 2.5-hour trek to the campsite.
 Installation of the camp will be done by your guides and porters.
 Once settled, we can do some trekking along the river and shop for food (jungle veggies and spearfishing).

 The following morning, there will be breakfast at the camp.
-Be prepared that sometimes you are served the catch of the night for breakfast, such as giant bats or civet ragout bbq.
+Be prepared that sometimes you are served the catch of the night for breakfast, such as a civet ragout BBQ.

 We will have dinner and spend the night in the village.